tmtsoftware/csw-prototype/alarms/README.md

   /**
    * Acknowledges the given alarm, clearing the acknowledged and latched states, if needed.
    *
    * @param alarmKey the key for the alarm
    * @return a future indicating when the operation has completed */ def acknowledgeAlarm(alarmKey: AlarmKey): Future[Unit]

   /**
-   * Starts monitoring the severity levels of the alarm(s) matching the given key *
+   * Sets the shelved state of the alarm
+   *
    * @param alarmKey     the key for the alarm
+   * @param shelvedState the shelved state
+   * @return a future indicating when the operation has completed */ def setShelvedState(alarmKey: AlarmKey, shelvedState: ShelvedState): Future[Unit]

+  /**
+   * Sets the activation state of the alarm
+   *
+   * @param alarmKey        the key for the alarm
+   * @param activationState the activation state
+   * @return a future indicating when the operation has completed */ def setActivationState(alarmKey: AlarmKey, activationState: ActivationState): Future[Unit]

+  /**
+   * Gets the health of the system, subsystem or component, based on the given alarm key.
+   *
+   * @param alarmKey an AlarmKey matching the set of alarms for a component, subsystem or all subsystems, etc. (Note
+   *                 that each of the AlarmKey fields may be specified as None, which is then converted to a wildcard "*")
+   * @return the future health value (good, ill, bad) */ def getHealth(alarmKey: AlarmKey): Future[Health]

+  /**
+   * Starts monitoring the health of the system, subsystem or component *
+   * @param alarmKey     an AlarmKey matching the set of alarms for a component, subsystem or all subsystems, etc. (Note
+   *                     that each of the AlarmKey fields may be specified as None, which is then converted to a wildcard "*")
-   * @param subscriberOpt if defined, an actor that will receive an AlarmStatus message whenever the severity of an alarm changes
+   * @param subscriber   if defined, an actor that will receive a HealthStatus message whenever the health for the given key changes
-   * @param notifyOpt     if defined, a function that will be called with an AlarmStatus object whenever the severity of an alarm changes
+   * @param notifyAlarm  if defined, a function that will be called with an AlarmStatus object whenever the severity of an alarm changes
+   * @param notifyHealth if defined, a function that will be called with a HealthStatus object whenever the total health for key pattern changes
-   * @return an actorRef for the subscriber actor (kill the actor to stop monitoring) */ def monitorAlarms(alarmKey: AlarmKey, subscriberOpt: Option[ActorRef] = None, notifyOpt: Option[AlarmStatus ⇒ Unit] = None): AlarmMonitor
+   * @return an actorRef for the subscriber actor (kill the actor to stop monitoring) */ def monitorHealth(
+    alarmKey:     AlarmKey,
+    subscriber:   Option[ActorRef]            = None,
+    notifyAlarm:  Option[AlarmStatus ⇒ Unit]  = None,
+    notifyHealth: Option[HealthStatus ⇒ Unit] = None
+  ): AlarmMonitor

   /**
    * Shuts down the Redis server (For use in test cases that started Redis themselves)